jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 which is an unordered collection of unique elements.
 The optional `iterable` argument (e.g., list, tuple, or string) is used to initialize the set.
 If no argument is provided, an empty set is created.

-This document uses the following terms as defined in {{!VDAF}}:
-"Aggregator",
-"Client",
-"Collector",
-"aggregate result",
-"aggregate share",
-"aggregation parameter",
-"batch",
-"input share",
-"measurement",
-"output share",
-"prep message",
-"prep share", and
-"report".

-An instance of Mastic is determined by a desired bit-length of the input, denoted `BITS`, and a validity circuit, an instance of `Valid` as defined in
-{{Section 7.3.2 of !VDAF}}.
-The validity circuit is used to instantiate the FLP and defines the type of the weights generated by Clients and the type of the total weight for each prefix computed by the Collector.

-The Client's measurement has two components: the input string `alpha: tuple[bool, ...]` of length `BITS` and its weight.
-The weight's type is denoted by `W`.
-We use `beta: list[F]` to denote the encoded weight, obtained by invoking the FLP's encoder ({{Section 7.1.1 of !VDAF}}).

-The aggregate result has type `list[R]`, where `R` is likewise a type defined by the validity circuit.
-Each element of this list corresponds to the total weight for one of the candidate prefixes.

 # Specification of VIDPF {#vidpf}